Terms & Conditions

 5.1.
 Fees and Surcharges

-Client Fees: You are responsible for all airport fees, tolls, parking, entrance fees, or other fees incurred during the Charter.
-All fees incurred by the Company will be invoiced to you.
+The Charter Party is responsible for all airport fees, tolls, parking, entrance fees, and other fees incurred during the Charter.

-National Park Fee: If travelling to a National Park, an additional fees as set out by Parks Canada will be added to the invoice.
+If travelling to a National Park, additional fees as set by Parks Canada will apply.

-Fuel Surcharge: The Company reserves the right to impose a 4% fuel surcharge based on increasing fuel prices.
+The Company reserves the right to impose a fuel surcharge of up to 4% based on increased fuel prices.